mestredelpino/automated-tce-on-vmc/package_installation.md

 After deploying the management cluster, it is time to deploy the shared-services cluster, which is where the Tanzu packages will be deployed into.
 By deploying services into the
 [shared services cluster](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-extensions-index.html#shared), said services will be able to serve to other services.
+Follow these instructions to deploy a shared services clusters and to install Contour, Harbor, Prometheus and Grafana.

 Create a cluster and change to its context:
 ```bash